mdn/content/files/en-us/web/api/file_system_access_api/origin_private_file_system/index.md

 There are a number of _synchronous_ methods available on the returned {{domxref("FileSystemSyncAccessHandle")}}:

 - {{domxref("FileSystemSyncAccessHandle.getSize", "getSize()")}}: Returns the size of the file in bytes.
-- {{domxref("FileSystemSyncAccessHandle.write", "write()")}}: Writes the content of a buffer into the, optionally at a given offset, and returns the number of written bytes.
+- {{domxref("FileSystemSyncAccessHandle.write", "write()")}}: Writes the content of a buffer into the file, optionally at a given offset, and returns the number of written bytes.
 Checking the returned number of written bytes allows callers to detect and handle errors and partial writes.
 - {{domxref("FileSystemSyncAccessHandle.read", "read()")}}: Reads the contents of the file into a buffer, optionally at a given offset.
 - {{domxref("FileSystemSyncAccessHandle.truncate", "truncate()")}}: Resizes the file to the given size.
 - {{domxref("FileSystemSyncAccessHandle.flush", "flush()")}}: Ensures that the file contents contain all the modifications done through `write()`.